Face of Edmonton in 2026

 Provincial Archives of Alberta

-RE/MAX Field, stadium of the Riverhawks baseball team
+RE/MAX Field and Riverhawks baseball team

 Reynolds-Alberta Museum